benjaminsnorris/FirebaseReSwift/README.md

 - Parameters:
     - `T`:           The type of state that can be subscribed or not
     - `subscribed`:  Flag indicating subscription status

+#### Action creator dispatched
+> `ActionCreatorDispatched: Action`

+Placeholder action to indicate that an action creator was dispatched.

+**Usage:** Return an action of this type instead of nil when dispatching an action creator.

+#### Firebase data changed
+> `FirebaseDataChanged: Action`

+Placeholder action to indicate that data was changed in Firebase.

+**Usage:** Return an action of this type when nothing is being dispatched, but data has been changed in Firebase.

 ## Integration